#EndSARS: Umahi decries police extortion, brutality in Ebonyi

 “We will also set up victims support fund to compensate families affected by police brutality and other human rights violations while setting up a trust fund, under my watch, to pay the compensations,” he said.

-Mr Umahi promised to join the protesters in their ‘candle light’ procession for victims of police brutality on Monday night and also in their protest march on Tuesday.
+Umahi promised to join the protesters in their ‘candlelight’ procession for victims of police brutality on Monday night and also in their protest march on Tuesday.

 “I am directing all tertiary institutions to resume academic activities on Oct.
 21, and any lecturer who fails to turn up will be sacked,” he said.